 “Confess your sins to each other and pray for each other so that you may be healed.”
 James 5:16

 Often teenagers who struggle with sin and temptation have nowhere to confess and confide.
 They feel trapped by their sins.
 But a healthy youth ministry can create a safe space for teenagers to open up and talk honestly about their struggles.
-Of course this doesn’t mean they should confess every sin to everyone.
-But it does mean that they should have a handful of others who know their struggles and can pray for and encourage them to walk in victory over those sins.
+Of course, this doesn’t mean they should confess every sin to everyone.
+But it does mean they should have a handful of others who know their struggles and can pray for and encourage them to walk in victory over those sins.

-When my son came back from a youth retreat last year he had this opportunity.
+When my son came back from a youth retreat last year, he had this opportunity.
 He opened up with a handful of others about some of his struggles and then he came back and opened up to me.
-After he confessed his struggles he told me that he felt a thousand pound weight had dropped off his back.
+After he confessed his struggles, he told me that he felt a thousand-pound weight had dropped off his back.

-Here’s the thing, my son and I have a very strong and very open relationship.
-But there was something about his band of brother friends, under the leadership of a caring adult in a youth retreat type setting, that gave him the freedom to confess and confide.
+Here’s the thing: My son and I have a very strong and very open relationship.
+But there was something about his band of brother friends, under the leadership of a caring adult in a youth retreat-type setting, that gave him the freedom to confess and confide.

 Skilled youth leaders know how to create a context of open and honest dialogue.
-Teenagers who push their struggles down and never open up often struggle later on in life with addictive and destructive behavior.
+Teenagers who push their struggles down and never open up often struggle later in life with addictive and destructive behavior.
 An effective youth ministry can help teenagers deal with these challenges now and prepare them to be victorious both now and later.

 Yes, I know that teen life is busy.
-But it would be a shame if our teenagers graduated from high school and were catapulted into “the real world” without every opportunity to know, live, share and own their faith.
+But it would be a shame if our teenagers graduated from high school and were catapulted into “the real world” without every opportunity to know, live, share, and own their faith.

 At the end of the day, our teenagers embracing and embodying the Christian faith is more important than sports and more important than academics.
 Getting them involved in a healthy, vibrant youth ministry is worth fitting into a crazy, busy schedule.
-And if it’s not quite as healthy as you think it should be then why don’t you volunteer and make it better?
+And if it’s not quite as healthy as you think it should be, then why don’t you volunteer and make it better?

 To Reach a Generation,

-This article about why is youth group important originally appeared here.
+This article about why youth group is important originally appeared here.